 - 1/2 teaspoon pumpkin pie spice, or ground cinnamon

 - 1 cup canned pumpkin puree (not pie filling)

 - 1/2 cup unsalted butter, melted and cooled

 - In a small bowl stir the pecans, brown sugar, flour, butter, and pumpkin pie spice together until well combined.
 Refrigerate until needed.

 - Preheat oven to 325F.
 Turn the base of an 8-inch springform pan upside down so you can easily slide the cake off.
 Lightly spray the pan with vegetable cooking spray.
 Line the bottom with a round piece of parchment paper.
 Set aside.

-- In a large mixing bowl, whisk together the flour, salt, baking powder, baking soda and granulated sugar.
+In a large mixing bowl, whisk together the flour, salt, baking powder, baking soda, granulated sugar and pumpkin pie spice.
 Make a well in the center and set aside.